jimmoores/quandl4j/README.md

  - `getMetaData(final MultiMetaDataRequest request)` does it's best to emulate the JSON response from Quandl, but may be have fields like `Frequency` set to null rather than values that Quandl returned.
  - A missing dependency for Java 7 users has been added that allows the examples to run cleanly.
+ - Test files were regenerated.
- - Version 0.9.0 was skipped because it was used internally by the author in a private Maven repository.
+ - Version 0.9.0 was skipped because it was used internally by the author in a private Maven repository for an intermediate version.

 ## Tutorial
 ### A First Taste of the API